AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

   Likewise memory which is released with method \alib{monomem;TMonoAllocator::Reset}, is overwritten to invalidate existing data.

-Finally, with special compiler symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS set, which is enabled by default with the inclusion of module \alib_threads_nl in the \alibdist_nl, the following features are activated:
+Finally, with the special compiler-symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS set, which is enabled by default with the inclusion of module \alib_threads_nl in the \alibbuild_nl, the following features are activated:
 - allocators will add code that checks the exclusive use of critical sections.
   If those checks raise an assertion, the using code needs to add locks to prevent racing conditions in multithreaded software.